xiaomeng831/BISI-CST2101-F23-Project/README.md

 - Seaborn for creating attractive and informative statistical graphics
 - Matplotlib for creating static, animated, and interactive visualizations in Python
 - Scikit-learn for machine learning

+## Installation
+- get clone or download the project from this repository
+- Make sure you have conda environment and python3 on your computer
+- Use any IDE which can run `.ipynb` file